 USPS Officer Led Sessions

 The National Postal Forum is the one event where you can learn directly from top Postal Service Executives.
-These critical sessions will expose you to some of the most important issues, changes and ideas that are shaping the mailing industry.
+Each year fresh new session topics will expose you to some of the most important issues, changes and ideas that are shaping the mailing industry.

-Other examples of Officer Led Sessions offered at the 2015 NPF Forums are:
+Other examples of Officer Led Sessions offered at last year's 2015 NPF Forums were: